This is a test post

 Since the Financial Crisis of 2008, the real estate industry has seen a recovery and large returns in many markets (albeit not all).
 Now, a decade later, high yields are no longer guaranteed.

 With revenue progression relatively fixed, the focus for CRE owners and operators should be on cost reduction and tenant retention for added value and stabilized NOI.Read More

 Many Commercial Real Estate (CRE) companies bill their tenants each month based on the amount of electricity, water and/or gas they consume.
 Generally, this is a smart business move.

 There's just one little problem.
 The current process of billing tenants for their actual consumption is inefficient, inaccurate, frustrating and costly.
 Here are the biggest problems with tenant submetering as it stands today and how technology can help alleviate them.Read More

 For many operators in commercial real estate portfolios, it’s a struggle to find the time to plan and implement a comprehensive maintenance plan.
-Ironically, this is often because they are dealing with unscheduled emergencies so often that they can’t take a step back.

 Get a visual breakdown of how Enertiv's Operations Performance System works at different levels of a building.
 From tracking fan belt failure on the roof, to submetering tenants throughout a building and all the way down to chiller performance in the basement.

 Transparency is an abstract concept, but it is something that building operators need to do their job effectively.
 This visual will help you see what we mean by transparency into your assets.Read More

 Imagine it’s 1:14 AM.
 Demand for your exhaust fan was interrupted and the fan scheduling was reset to factory settings.
 As a system essential for the health of occupants, it should be running 24/7.
 Instead, later that night, some of the cleaning crew gets sick due to a lack of ventilation in the basement.